carbon-language/carbon-lang/docs/design/values.md

 fundamental scaling problem in this style of overloading: it creates a combinatorial explosion of possible overloads similar to other permutations of indirection models.
 Consider a function with N parameters that would benefit from lifetime overloading.
-If each one benefits _independently_ from the others, we would need 2<sup>N</sup> overloads to express all the possibilities.
+If each parameter benefits _independently_ from the others, as is commonly the case, we would need 2<sup>N</sup> overloads to express all the possibilities.

-Carbon should initially see if code can be designed without this facility.
+Carbon will initially see if code can be designed without this facility.
 Some of the tools needed to avoid it are suggested above such as the [consuming](#consuming-function-parameters) input pattern.
 But it is possible that more will be needed in practice.
 It would be good to identify the specific and realistic Carbon code patterns that cannot be expressed with the tools in